 Iceland is on the top of everyones Bucket List and for good reason.
 This incredibly gorgeous country is as exotic as it gets.
 It has glaciers, geysers, blue lagoons, and even magical elf sightings!
-I went many years ago for a long weekend and would love to return again, however this time I would definitely look into renting a car.
+I went many years ago for a long weekend and would love to return again, however this time I would definitely look into car rental in Iceland.
 Road trips are the most popular form of traveling in Iceland.
 Having a car would allow me the freedom to explore on my own terms and have the Iceland road trip of my dreams.

 Not just any car, but a comfy, fully-equipped winter camper with heating system enhances the experience of traveling around Iceland in search of the northern lights and other natural sights.
 The country’s weather is unpredictable, especially during winter, so you have to take all the necessary preparations for an awesome Icelandic road trip.

 The next time I am in Iceland, this is what my Icelandic Bucket List would look like:

 The stunning waterfall is one of the most popular attractions in the country.
 Located in the canyon, which forms three step terraces, river Hvítá plunges creating a powerful stream and Gullfoss.
 There are no rails, just a natural surroundings.
 It is a thrilling and exciting experience.
 On a side note: the plunge is stronger in summer.
 If you do not have the luxury of having your own car, make sure to join the Iceland Golden circle tour, which always visits Gullfoss Waterfall.